drew94591/credit_risk/README.md

 ## Summary

-* Since both the accuracy score and the recall score has increased substantially in Model 2 compared to Model 1 without sacrificing much in regards to precision we can determine that Model 2 performed the best and is the model that should used.
+* Since both the accuracy score and the recall score has increased substantially in Model 2 compared to Model 1 without sacrificing much in regards to precision we can determine that Model 2 performed the best and is the model that should be used.
 * The accuracy performance in trying to predict the number of high-risk loans is much more important than predicting the number of healthy loans because you wouldn't want to issue any new loans to a borrower whose already in a high-risk loan.

 ---